lrtitze/Sketch-Plugins-LRTGenerators/README.md

 ### More to come

-I have a few more of these that will be added soon.
+I have a few more similar plugins to add soon.

+When there's extra time I'll add a UI for setup (or leave it as an exercise for the reader.)

 ### Contact
 On App.net or Twitter I can be found at: lrtitze